raylene-gsa/technology-modernization-fund/_pages/funding.md

 To ensure agencies make repayments to the TMF in a timely manner, the first reimbursement should take place no more than 12 months after the date of an incremental transfer, or six months after completion of the project, whichever is less.
 Reimbursement amounts should generally be spread proportionately across the reimbursement period and may not be disproportionately back-loaded to later years.

 Agencies may submit for Board consideration projects requiring repayment terms that represent partial repayment (75%, 50%, or 25% repayment), or minimal repayment.
-For such projects that receive a conditional Board recommendation, the GSA Administrator must submit the relevant written agreement between the agency and the Administrator of General Services to the Director of OMB for approval prior to any final funding recommendation by the Board.
+For such projects that request repayment flexibility, GSA will review and approve repayment terms, in coordination with OMB, as part of the Full Project Proposal.

 Agencies may submit for Board consideration projects requiring repayment terms exceeding five years.
 For such projects that receive a conditional Board recommendation, the GSA Administrator must submit the relevant written agreement between the agency and the Administrator of General Services to the Director of OMB for approval prior to any final funding recommendation by the Board.